Khenchen Palden Sherab Rinpoche: India

+Having just arrived in India, another sister, Yangzom, and his mother died at a refugee camp in Assam.
+His father and his brother, Khenpo Tsewang Dongyal Rinpoche, survived.

-After their escape to India, Palden Sherab and his family arrived at a refugee camp in Kalimpong and lived with other Tibetans fleeing the Chinese forces; he taught the Prajnaparamita, from Mipham Rinpoche, and grammar in the Sumtak daily.
-The family then moved to a camp in Darjeeling for six months, where Palden Sherab continued teaching from Mipham's commentaries, Shantideva's Bodhisattvacaryāvatāra (The Way of the Bodhisattva), and the Sumtak to the exile community.
+Palden Sherab and his family were moved to a refugee camp in Kalimpong and lived with other Tibetans escaping the Chinese invasion forces.
+He taught from the Prajnaparamita, and from Mipham Rinpoche's teachings, and taught Tibetan grammar from the Sumtak, daily.
+The family then moved to a camp in Darjeeling for six months, where Palden Sherab continued teaching from Mipham's commentaries, from Shantideva's Bodhisattvacaryāvatāra or The Way of the Bodhisattva, and from the Sumtak to the exile community.